jlubranos/leaflet-challenge/README.md

 * "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson"

-## This application uses leaflet as well to display the techtonic plates located in the earth's crust, the data is provided
+## This application uses leaflet as well to display the techtonic plates located in the earth's crust, the data is provided by:

 * "https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_plates.json";